-4.1 Develop an Electric Utility Prudent Operator Standard
+4.1 Develop an Electric Utility Prudent Operator Standard-Resiliency and Risk Reduction Threshold

-• In addition or as an alternative to the Performance Metrics, the Board recommends that the 2021 WMP Guidelines require the development and use of a "Prudent Operator" standard or threshold, that sets an acceptable level of electric operation risk and establishes the risk reduction that a prudent operator should assume so that utilities can design their systems accordingly.
-The development and use of the Prudent Operator standard should be a condition of the utilities receiving safety certificates.

-4.2 Community Outreach and Emergency Preparedness Performance Metrics and Data Reporting

-• The Board recommends that the 2021 WMP Guidelines include progress metrics on community outreach and emergency preparedness.
+- In addition or as an alternative to the Performance Metrics, The Board recommends provides the following guidance that the 2021 WMP Guidelines require the development WSD and use of stakeholders begin developing a "Prudent Operator" standard ornew System Hardening for Electric Utility Resiliency (SHEUR) threshold, that sets an acceptable level of electric operation risk and establishes the risk reduction that a prudent operator utility should assume so that utilities it can design their its systems accordingly.
+The development and use future demonstration of compliance with the Prudent Operator standard should be a newly developed SHEUR threshold could become an achievable condition of the utilities receiving safety certificates approval of a utilities' WMP. - 4.2 Community Outreach and Emergency Preparedness Performance Metrics and Data Reporting - The Board recommends that the 2021 WMP Guidelines include progress metrics on community outreach and emergency preparedness.